cedws/canary/README.md

 # Canary
 A simple and clean theme for Hugo.
-Currently work-in-progress.

 ## Features
 - Built for a mobile-first experience